19 Cozy Books to Curl Up With

 When you think of cozy books, what comes to mind?

 Feel-good, comforting books set in the English or Scottish countryside also often fit the bill, maybe because so many cozy classics seem to be set in these locations.
+Similarly, books with small-town charm may fit your cozy reading bill.

 These books invoke a particular feeling of insularity and immersion when reading them.
 Even when the stories are dark, the settings and characters often feel comforting and we just want to sink into them.